atonasting/game-of-life-js/README.md

-# game-of-life-js
+# Game of Life JS
-Conway's Game of Life in HTML5 and Javascript.
+Conway's Game of Life Demo in HTML5 and Javascript.